leash training for dog

 Establishing a Consistent Routine

-Consistency is key when it comes to teaching your dog loose leash walking without pulling.
+Consistency is vital when teaching your dog loose leash walking without pulling.
 While some dogs may grasp the concept immediately, others require more time and practice.

-How you structure your “lessons” is an important part of leash training.
+How you structure your “lessons” is integral to leash training.

-You could train for short periods of time, like half an hour during lunch or right after work when you're free.
-Avoid training when you're preoccupied or in a rush—it's not the fastest or safest for either you or your dog.
+You could train for short periods, like half an hour during lunch or right after work when you're free.
+Avoid training when you're preoccupied or in a rush—it's not the fastest or safest for you or your dog.

 Excitement can lead to danger if you trip while trying to navigate steps with your rufous Fourth of July parade flag held high while simultaneously holding onto a yanking leash.